Deity Bladerunner Review

 Our Analysis and Test Results

-The Bladerunner is one of two flat pedal models in our test made by the component manufacturer, Deity.
-The Bladerunner is the thinnest pedal in Deity's lineup with a relatively large 103 x 100mm footprint, 10 pins per side, and concavity achieved through varying pin height.
-The CNC machined aluminum pedal body is beautifully crafted, and these pedals look fantastic.
+The Bladerunner is one of the thinnest pedals in Deity's lineup with a relatively large 103 x 100mm footprint, 10 pins per side, and concavity achieved through varying pin height.
+The CNC-machined aluminum pedal body is beautifully crafted, and these pedals look fantastic.

 Performance Comparison